git-developer/mqmgateway/README.md

 ### Standard converters

 Converter functions are defined in libraries dynamically loaded at startup.
-M2MGateway contains *std* library with basic converters ready to use:
+MQMGateway contains *std* library with basic converters ready to use:

   * **divide**